-A Strategic Assessment has been undertaken for 2022/23 which develops a view of the current policing environment.
+An annual strategic assessment is undertaken by the force which develops a view of the current policing environment.
 This includes the threat from crime and the changing situation in relation to macro issues such as the political and financial state and how they might impact on our communities and how we police.
 The Force will remain mindful of these in setting its strategy to ensure it is able to provide effective policing services in the medium term.
-As set out in Diagram 3 the current assessment has a focus on Prevention moving to a more primary and secondary prevention approach in tackling crime.
 Taking a public health approach by working closely with partners to target the known risk factors for crime in increasing driving police activity.